-Growing up we had heard many times how our father had been ‘cut out of the will’ by his father because he had married a Protestant and renounced the Catholic faith.
+One of the stories of our childhood, was how our father had been ‘cut out of the will’ by his father, because he had married a Protestant and renounced the Catholic faith.

 Here, published in the Argus Newspaper, was the brutal reality of what this divide really meant in our parent’s lives.
 It was no small sum: 36,353 pounds.
 In todays world this would be equivalent to leaving an estate valued at six and a half million dollars.

 More shocking is the date, on which the will was written March 17, 1948: not when they married, but three years later, when Alice was only just pregnant with their first child who was not going to be raised as a Catholic.
 Was this the catalyst?